geoinheritance/Appendices-for-article1/README.md

 License: This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International. https://creativecommons.org/licenses/by-nc-nd/4.0/

 # LIST OF APPENDICES
-# Appendix 1: Data preparation (Data Extraction, Transformation and Cleaning Algorithms)
+# Appendix 1: Data Preparation (Data Extraction, Transformation and Cleaning Algorithms)
 #Python 3.10.2 scripts with appropriate libraries were executed in Spyder IDE (Integrated #Development Environment) 5.2.2 software to achieve the tasks in this appendix.
 #The lines of codes in this particular appendix are relevant to subsection
 #3.2 Data preparation